thoughtbot/templates/templates/security.md

 ## Supported Versions

-Only the the latest version of $(PROJECT_NAME) is supported at a given time.
+Only the the latest version of this project is supported at a given time.
 If you find a security issue with an older version, please try updating to the latest version first.